NextechSystems/selectapidocspub/source/includes/r4/_smartAppAuthorization.md

 Once these fields are filled out and the authorization request is made, your browser should open up to the Nextech authorization server's login screen.
 MyPatientVisit user credentials, for patient-facing apps, or Nextech software user credentials, for practitioner-facing apps, will have to be used to login.
 After logging in, the user will select which practice and patient they are granting access to, and then they will consent (or not) to the requested scopes.
 Once this is done, there will be a callback to Postman (check browser pop-up settings and try changing your default browser if that fails).
 When Postman receives this callback, it will pop up a dialog containing the response information from the Nextech authorization server, including the access token.

 ## Using the Access Token ##
-Once your app has gone through the above steps to acquire an access token, that access token needs to be placed in an `Authorization` header, using the `Bearer` scheme:`Bearer {token}` where `{token}` represents your token, for all requests made from the app to the Nextech API's FHIR resource endpoints.
+Once the application has gone through the above steps to acquire an access token, that access token needs to be placed in an `Authorization` header, using the `Bearer` scheme:`Bearer {token}` where `{token}` represents the access token, for all requests made from the application to the Nextech API's FHIR resource endpoints.

 ### Refresh Access Token ###
 Refresh tokens are used to renew an expired access token without providing user credentials.
 An `access_token` and `refresh_token` pair is issued when requesting an access token using the authorization code flow (see above) for patient or practitioner-facing SMART apps (system apps are not issued refresh tokens, and so must always request a new access token upon previous access token expiration), as long as the SMART app requests the `offline_access` scope, and the user consents to that scope.
-When the `access_token` expires, your SMART app can call into the Nextech authorization server's `connect/token` endpoint to be issued a new access token (and refresh token), as shown below:
+When the `access_token` expires, the SMART app can call into the Nextech authorization server's `connect/token` endpoint to be issued a new access token (and refresh token), as shown below:

 <pre class="center-column">
 POST /connect/token